johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 I took a number of actions to improve the site image performance.

-#### Improved performance using TinyPNG's image optimisation API
+#### 1. Improved performance using TinyPNG's image optimisation API

 The first, and most obvious, was to optimise the images on my site.
 There's many ways you can do this; I chose to use [TinyPNG's API](https://tinypng.com/developers).
 I wrote about [how I did this](../2023-01-22-image-optimisation-tinypng-api/index.md).
-Ultimately I wrote a script that optimised all the images on my site, and wrote allowed me to run it on demand for the images of a particular post.
+Ultimately I wrote a script that optimised all the images on my site, and allowed me to run it on demand for the images of a particular post.

-This shrunk the file size of images my site served significantly, and improved the performance of my site.
+This shrunk the file size of images on my site served significantly, and improved the performance.
+Once again, less is more.

 I also [added Lighthouse to my site's build step](../2022-03-20-lighthouse-meet-github-actions/index.md), so I could get some performance measurements being surfaced into my PRs.
 This made it easy to catch regressions where I might accidentally add unoptimised images to my site.

-#### Improved performance using Cloudinary's on demand image transformation CDN
+#### 2. Improved performance using Cloudinary's on demand image transformation CDN

 Having tackled the low hanging fruit of images not being optimal in the first place, I then went further.
 Cloudinary offer a [CDN that can transform images on demand](https://cloudinary.com/documentation/image_transformations).
 This means that you can serve the same image in different sizes, formats and qualities depending on the device that is requesting it.
 This is a great way to improve performance.